nawabahmadreshi/documentation/pages/third-party-integrations/amplitude.md

 {% prerequisite %}

-- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) and the Amplitude SDK into your app.
+- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide).
+- You also need to be an Amplitude customer and have the [Amplitude SDK installed](https://amplitude.zendesk.com/hc/en-us/articles/205406607-SDKs) in your app.

 {% endprerequisite %}

-## Enter your Amplitude API Key
+## Retrieve your Amplitude API Key

 For the basic, codeless integration: find your Amplitude API Key and enter it into the Branch Dashboard.

-To locate your Amplitude API Key, navigate to https://amplitude.com/settings and log in.
-On the Settings page you should see your app(s), with accompanying API Key.
-Copy the API Key of whichever app you’re going to use with Branch.
-Here’s an example:
+1. Navigate to [https://amplitude.com/settings](https://amplitude.com/settings) and log in.
+1. On the Settings page you should see your app(s), with accompanying API Key.

-{% image src="/img/pages/third-party-integrations/amplitude/amplitude-api-key.png" half center alt='Example Ad' %}
+1. Copy the API Key of whichever app you’re going to use with Branch.
+Here’s an example: {% image src="/img/pages/third-party-integrations/amplitude/amplitude-api-key.png" half center alt='Example Ad' %}

+## Configure the Branch Dashboard

-On the Branch Dashboard (dashboard.branch.io), navigate to the Webhook Marketplace page.
-Locate Amplitude and choose “Enable”.
-If you have not yet entered billing information, please do so now.
-After that, enter your Amplitude API Key.
+1. On the Branch Dashboard (dashboard.branch.io), navigate to the [Integrations page](https://dashboard.branch.io/integrations).
+1. Locate Amplitude and choose **Enable**.
+  * If you have not yet entered billing information, please do so now.
+1. Enter your Amplitude API Key and hit **Save**

 {% image src="/img/pages/third-party-integrations/amplitude/amplitude-marketplace.png" half center alt='Example Ad' %}

-Please test your integration.
+{% caution title="Please test your integration!" %}
 Branch is not responsible for inaccurate API keys.
+{% endcaution %}

 ## Capture IDFA/GAID

 Ensure that you are capturing both the [Google Advertising Identifier (GAID) on Android]({{base.url}}/getting-started/sdk-integration-guide/advanced/android/#use-google-advertising-id), and the [IDFA on iOS]({{base.url}}/getting-started/sdk-integration-guide/advanced/ios/#install-the-sdk-manually) (by importing the `AdSupport.framework`).

 ## Upgrade to the latest SDKs [if necessary]

 Please ensure you're using the Branch iOS SDK 0.12.2 or greater, and Android SDK v1.12.1 or greater.
 If you implemented Branch after May 28th 2016, you are likely already on this version or later.

 {% elsif page.advanced %}

 ## What Branch Sends to Amplitude

 | Property Name | Value | Sourced from | Example | Req
 | --- | --- | --- | --- | --- | ---